Wildfires force new evacuation orders in Washington state

 With manpower and other resources stretched thin, fire managers have turned to the U.S. Army, the National Guard and even personnel from Canada, Australia and New Zealand to furnish reinforcements.

-So far this year, U.S. wildland blazes have claimed the lives of at least 13 firefighters, four more than died in the line of duty during all of 2014, the fire centre said.
+So far this year, U.S. wildland blazes have claimed the lives of at least 13 firefighters, four more than died in the line of duty during all of 2014, the fire center said.

 Year to date, wildfires nationwide have scorched nearly 7.3 million acres (2.9 million hectares), or 11,400 square miles (29,500 sq km), an area roughly equivalent to the combined land mass of Vermont and Delaware.